Our activities

 For a press report on this presentation, see here.

-Between August and October 2024, Prof Ahmad Cheikhyoussef, Prof William Ellis, Dr Damien Krichewsky and Dr Michael Shirungu conducted joint field research in various parts of South Africa (Pretoria; Johannesburg; the Eastern Cape; the Western Cape) and Namibia (Windhoek; Erongo region; Caprivi) as part of their preliminary research and the engagement of ABS stakeholders to build TEGA's Community of Purpose.
+Between August and October 2024, Prof Ahmad Cheikhyoussef, Prof William Ellis, Dr Damien Krichewsky and Dr Michael Shirungu conducted joint field research in various parts of South Africa (Pretoria; Johannesburg; the Eastern Cape; the Western Cape) and Namibia (Windhoek; Erongo region; Kavango East and Zambesi) as part of their preliminary research and the engagement of ABS stakeholders to build TEGA's Community of Purpose.

 The four phases of TEGA